|Bloodwork||7 Business days|

 - Virtual visits are subject to the RAMQ visit fee and will be charged at time of booking. (see our fees page)

 - On site screening.
 Patients and visitors will be actively screened (per Public Health screening guidelines) to keep our patients, staff and healthcare professionals safe.
-To expedite the process, we ask that patients show their results (located on the home page of the Canada COVID-19 self-assessment App) of their self-assessment to the clinic’s designated personnel.
+To expedite the process, we ask that patients show the results (located on the last page of the Ontario COVID-19 screening tool) of their self-assessment to the clinic’s designated personnel.
 If you haven’t completed the self-assessment, you will be required to complete the self-assessment tool on site before entering the clinic.
 However, it is strongly recommended that all patients (including accompanying parents or caregivers) complete the tool prior to arriving on-site as this will allow for a quicker entrance into the clinic.

 - Wear a mask or other face-covering to your in-person visit.
 If you forget to bring your own mask or face-covering you can purchase a reusable mask on arrival at reception. (see our Fees page)